rpcpool/solana-prioritization-fees-api/README.md

 Returns: `RecentPrioritizationFees[]` same as `Connection.getRecentPrioritizationFees`

 To maintain compatibility with other RPC providers who might not support the `percentile` parameter, this function takes in a `fallback` parameter which defaults to `true`.
 The function makes 2 JSON RPC calls in parallel with and without the `percentile` parameter.
 If your RPC is Triton, you'll get the result returned by it.
 If not, you'll get the result returned by your other RPC provider.

+### Helper Functions
+There are the following helper functions that return `Promise<number>`
+- `getMinPrioritizationFeeByPercentile`
+- `getMaxPrioritizationFeeByPercentile`
+- `getMeanPrioritizationFeeByPercentile`
+- `getMedianPrioritizationFeeByPercentile`